georgeyounes/GBMPULSAR/README.md

 ## Introduction

 This library provides tools to process gbm daily continuous time-tagged event (TTE) data for pulsar analysis.
-There are several steps required for this task: (1) barycentering POSHIST, (2) filter the data for maximizing signal-to-noise and barycenter correct the events TIME, (3) phase-calculation, and (4) visualization.
+There are several steps required for this task: (1) Download the data, (2) barycentering POSHIST, (3) filter the data for maximizing signal-to-noise and barycenter correct the events TIME, (4) phase-calculation, and (5) visualization.
 Continuous TTE files are quite large, and we shall be dealing with over 10^8 rows of "good" events after filtering the data per day.
-For this purpose Dask is utilized to perform almost all operations lazily before computing the output.
+For this purpose, **Dask** is utilized to perform almost all operations lazily before computing the output.
 Testing this on my 32 GB, 10-core, M1 machine, I manage to run a 1-day analysis in about 2 minutes utilizing 8 threads, compared to about 18 minutes when not running in parallel.
 The tools are scalable so the user should be able to speed things up even further with more cores and available memory.

 ## Acknowledgements

 I am grateful to the discussions I have had with Paul Ray on data barycentering and pulsar timing.
-This work is inspired by the long-term (RXTE, Swift/XRT, and NICER) pulsar monitoring work.
+This work is inspired by the long-term RXTE, Swift/XRT, and NICER magnetar and pulsar monitoring work.

 ## Installation